nabeel001/nabeel001/README.md

 ## 😎 About Me:

-🏫 Pursuing Undergraduation in Information Technology student @ SSN College of Engineering. <br>
+🏫 Pursuing Undergraduation in Information Technology, student @ SSN College of Engineering. <br>
 ✨ Interested in Application Development, Data Science, Machine Learning and AI. <br>
 🤝🏻 Open to project collaborations. <br>
 <br/>